Simulation tools offered to NASA funded project researching ammonia in aviation.

 Our work with ammonia

-Universal Kraft works with ammonia as a green option to fossil fuels, providing the same functionality on a large scale.
+Our ammonia-related work Using ammonia, Universal Kraft offers a large-scale, environmentally friendly substitute for fossil fuels while maintaining the same functionality.
 These green power alternatives are fundamental for a sustainable and complete clean energy transition.
 Universal Kraft has been working on alternative and innovative energy carriers and storage solutions for a number of years.
-To optimize the decarbonization potential of renewables for the generation of green hydrogen and ammonia we created the companies UH2 and BH2.
+We established the business UH2 to maximize the decarbonization potential of renewable energy sources for the production of green hydrogen and ammonia.

 Discover all our projects here and follow us on social media for more updates.